Matthew Hayden: ODI career

 Hayden played as an opening batsman in the Australian team in 160 One Day Internationals throughout his career.
 He made his ODI debut for Australia in 1993 against England, but after playing 13 ODIs in 1993 and 1994, he was dropped from the team until 2000.

 Hayden survives an appeal for a stumping by MS Dhoni in his last ODI, March 2008.

-Hayden played in the Australian side that won the 2003 One Day International Cricket World Cup.
+Hayden played in the Australian team that won the 2003 One Day International Cricket World Cup.
 He was dropped from the ODI squad because of poor form after The Ashes in 2005, but returned to the Australian squad in the 2006–07 Australian season after Simon Katich fell out of favour and Shane Watson was injured.

 On 20 February 2007, Matthew Hayden posted his highest ODI score (181 not out) against New Zealand at Seddon Park in Hamilton.
 It was at the time the highest ODI score ever by an Australian and gave Hayden the unique distinction of holding both the Test and ODI record scores for an Australian batsman until the ODI record was broken by Shane Watson who scored 185* in 2011.
 His knock of 181* is the second highest ODI innings in a losing cause in ODI history just after Charles Coventry's 194*.

 He dominated the 2007 Cricket World Cup in the West Indies the tournament's best batsman, scoring three centuries before the completion of the Super 8s section of the tournament; he was only the third person to achieve this feat (the previous being Mark Waugh and Sourav Ganguly).
 The century against South Africa came off just 66 balls and broke John Davison's record for the fastest century in a World Cup.
 The Prime Minister of St Kitts and Nevis awarded Hayden with honorary citizenship after the match.
 His record was broken by Irish batsman Kevin O'Brien in the 2011 World Cup when he struck a century off 50 balls against England.
 Hayden also became only the second player in World Cup history to surpass 600 runs in a single tournament; he scored 659 runs for the tournament at an average of 73.22.
 In September 2007, Hayden was named ODI Player of the Year after his dominating performance throughout the World Cup.
 He was named in the 'Team of the Tournament' by ESPNcricinfo.
 For his performances in 2007, he was named in the World ODI XI by the ICC and ESPNcricinfo.

 Hayden played only one more season of ODI cricket, his last match for Australia being the second final of the 2007–08 Commonwealth Bank Series.